algolia/solutions-hiring-assignment/customer-questions.md

 - Records
 - Indexing

-I'm also struggling with understanding what types of metrics would be useful to include in the "Custom Ranking".
+I'm also struggling with understanding what types of metrics would be useful to include in the "Custom Ranking."

 Cheers,
 George